jgolbez/carpedmvpn-netlab-public/README.md

 ## 📄 Copyright Notice

-© 2026 [CarpeDMVPN].
+© 2026 [Carpe DMVPN, LLC].
 All Rights Reserved.

 This repository contains sample training materials.
 The complete course materials, including comprehensive lab workbooks and solutions, are available for purchase.